caproto/caproto/doc/source/loggers.rst

     std_handler = set_handler(level='DEBUG')
     logger.addHandler(std_handler)

-To add logstash handler, this will pipe log message to elasticsearch to kibana on cmb03
+To add logstash handler, you can submit logs to a centralized log database.

 .. code-block:: python